Betsy Bloomingdale: Early life and marriage

 Bloomingdale was born on August 2, 1922, and was raised in Los Angeles, California.
 She was the only child of Vera (née Browner) and Russell Lee Newling, both born in Australia.
-Bloomingdale attended the exclusive Marlborough School in Hancock Park.
+Bloomingdale attended the Marlborough School in Hancock Park.

-On September 14, 1946, she married Alfred S. Bloomingdale, the son of Rosalind (née Schiffer) and Hiram Bloomingdale, and the grandson of Lyman G. Bloomingdale, a co-founder of the famous department store Bloomingdale's.
+On September 14, 1946, she married Alfred S. Bloomingdale, the son of Rosalind (née Schiffer) and Hiram Bloomingdale, and the grandson of Lyman G. Bloomingdale, a co-founder of the department store Bloomingdale's.
 The couple settled in Bel Air, Los Angeles and had three children: